yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 them to be.

 These are all things that are currently being discussed and are in different phases of the standardization process.
-Some may not make it, and be replaced with more mature incarnations.
-But the aim is to solve all those problems and make the solutions for them a reality in the next few years.
+Some might not make it, and be replaced with more mature incarnations.
+But the aim is to solve all those problems in the next few years.

-In aggregate, all these improvements would mean that loading resources in a performant way on the web would become easy to do, and the default way of creating content for the web.
+In aggregate, all these improvements would mean that loading resources in a performant way on the web would become easy, and the default way of creating content for the web.
-I believe that can make your lives as developers easier, and more importantly improve our user's default experience of the web.
+I believe that would make your lives as developers easier, and more importantly improve our user's default experience of the web.